 3. Pass the assessment

-After completing the training modules, you will need to pass an assessment to demonstrate your understanding of WHMIS principles.
+After completing the learning modules, you will need to pass an assessment to demonstrate your understanding of WHMIS principles.
 This assessment ensures that you have retained the necessary knowledge to work safely with hazardous materials.
 The assessment consists of two parts:

-- Quiz: At the end of each lesson, there is a multiple choice quiz.
+- Quiz: At the end of each lesson, there is a multiple-choice quiz.
 You must score at least 70% on each quiz to unlock the next part of the course, and you have unlimited attempts to achieve this.

-- Final exam: At the end of the course you will take part in a certification exam consisting of 35 multiple choice questions.
+- Final exam: At the end of the course you will take part in a certification exam consisting of 35 multiple-choice questions.
 Again, you must achieve a score of at least 70% to pass the assessment and have an unlimited number of attempts to do so.

 It is an open-book exam, so you can refer to course resources and your own course notes as needed to help you answer the exam questions.